Drone advances in Ukraine could bring dawn of killer robots

 Scientists also worry about AI weapons being repurposed by terrorists.
 In one feared scenario, the U.S. military spends hundreds of millions writing code to power killer drones.
 Then it gets stolen and copied, effectively giving terrorists the same weapon.

-The global public is concerned.
-An Ipsos survey done for Human Rights Watch in 2019 found that 61% of adults across 26 countries oppose the use of lethal autonomous weapons systems.

-To date, the Pentagon has neither clearly defined “autonomous weapon” nor authorized a single such weapon for use by U.S. troops, said Allen, the former Defense Department official.
+To date, the Pentagon has neither clearly defined “an AI-enabled autonomous weapon” nor authorized a single such weapon for use by U.S. troops, said Allen, the former Defense Department official.
 Any proposed system must be approved by the chairman of the Joint Chiefs of Staff and two undersecretaries.

 That's not stopping the weapons from being developed across the U.S. Projects are underway at the Defense Advanced Research Projects Agency, military labs, academic institutions and in the private sector.

-Note: This story has been updated to correct when the U.N. report was issued.
-It came out in 2021, not last year.